arafkarsh/ms-springboot-324-ai/README.md

-# Ai - Springboot / Langchain4J Examples
+# Gen Ai - Springboot / Langchain4J Examples

 Generative AI refers to a subset of artificial intelligence that can generate new content based on input data.
 This encompasses models that can create text, images, music, and even videos.